 In Java to develop server-side components, we have Java technologies Servlet, JSP (Java server pages), and Java frameworks Spring MVC.

 Servlet componentes are the Java class that are developed using Servlet API.
 The Servlet component is a Java-based component, whereas JSP components are tags-based components that are internally servlet components.
-The industry is using both servlets, JSP technologies together in Java web application development.
+The industry is using both servlets, and JSP technologies together in Java web application development.
 The JSP components are internally converted to servlet components.

 Every Java-based Web Server software like tomcat gives one set of built-in Servlet Container and JSP Container.
 We don’t need to arrange them separately, it came along with web server software.
-All Java web containers (like Servlet Container, JSP Container) internally run on the top of JVM/JRE.
+All Java web containers (like Servlet Container, and JSP Container) internally run on the top of JVM/JRE.
 Without JVM/JRE single line of Java code can’t execute, if it is executing it means either directly or indirectly JVM is involved.

 - We use Java frameworks like spring MVC to develop Java-based large-scale and complex web applications.
 Example:- e-commerce website, banking website, and e.t.c.

 Server-side web technologies that are given to develop server-side web components are two types,